Back to school – in a phone-free classroom?

 Why We Wrote ThisA story focused on

-Cellphones and social media are taking over childhood, a growing consensus of parents and public officials say.
+Cellphones and social media are taking over childhood, a growing consensus of parents and public officials says.
 Leaders in Canada and the United States are taking legal action.

 Over the past year, a growing number of parents, educators, and lawmakers have expressed alarm about the ever-presence of phones in students’ lives.
-There’s been a growing sense that social media is changing, and in some ways robbing, children of their childhood.
+There’s been a growing sense that social media is changing, and in some ways robbing children of their childhood.

 Amid this sea change in public sentiment about kids and their smartphones, a host of jurisdictions and school boards in the United States and Canada are taking steps to curb students’ cellphone use and access to social media.
 At the same time, they have filed waves of lawsuits, charging social media companies with intentionally designing addictive products and then marketing them to young people who are developmentally susceptible to social media’s lures.

 But Mr. Howe hopes he will see fewer students bowing over their devices in the hallways and at lunch.
-In other words, it’s not just about reducing distractions in the classroom, it’s about old-fashioned social development.
+In other words, it’s not just about reducing distractions in the classroom; it’s about old-fashioned social development.

 “We want to see healthy, embodied relationships and the communication that happens face-to-face, smile to smiles,” he says.